The Human-Animal Bond

 Emotional Well-being

-Pets can provide emotional support for children and contribute to their development.
-While pets can’t talk back or understand, young people often perceive pets to be a forgiving and non-judgemental source of support and companionship.
+Pets can offer comfort and emotional support to children, contributing to their emotional development.
+While pets may not share our language, young people often perceive them to be forgiving and non-judgmental sources of support and companionship.
 Pets can provide comfort to both children and adults, especially in stressful, difficult or traumatic times.

 Improved Social Behaviours